Climate change in South Korea: Changes in precipitation

 The tropical rain belt 'Changma front' is created in the Bay of Bengal and the western North Pacific as a sub-system of the East Asian Monsoon.
 The northward movement of the 'Changma front' is influenced by the development of the subtropical ridge.
 This northward moving quasi-stationary front is called 'Changma' in South Korea, which represents the main precipitation period.
 The 'Changma front' takes about 4 to 5 weeks to go through the Korea Peninsula.
 This slow movement results in a large, but steady, amount of summer rainfall over the entire Korea Peninsula in late June and July each year.
-In recent years, the 'Changma front' tended to move quickly, taking less than 3 weeks to go through the Korea Peninsula while pouring down heavy rain showers, along with various sizes of storms from late July to early August.
-It means that we are having more extreme weather and localized heavy rain occurring after 'Changma'.
-The dynamics of the 'Changma' rains in the early summer, which derive from baroclinic disturbances that are strongly modified by latent heat release, remain poorly understood.
-There is also another 'Changma' type which is sometimes called the 'Fall Changma'.
-This is not, of course, an official term from the Korea Meteorological Administration.
-However, this 'Fall Changma' is created due to recent climate change.
+However, in recent years, since the 2000s, 'Changma' precipitation has tended to start a little later and end a little later, with a secondary precipitation peak in early August after the 'Changma' period.
+In particular, since the 2010s, rainfall during the 'Changma' period has been decreasing, while localized heavy rainfalls of 30 millimeters or more per hour have been increasing.
+Furthermore, due to climate change, 'Changma' precipitation is predicted to increase in the future and become more intense.
+Specifically, 'Changma' precipitation has been predicted to increase by up to 5% in the near future (2020–2039) and up to 25% by the end of the 21st century (2080–2099).

+Another, late summer 'Changma' precipitation event known as the 'Fall Changma' or 'Second Changma' has been recognised by authors since 2016.
+Since the 1970s, the duration and rainfall of the 'Fall Changma' has increased, possibly associated with climate warming.
 The 'Fall Changma' starts normally in late August to early September.
-After the North Pacific anticyclone is entirely over in the Korea Peninsula, the 'Fall Changma' is also over.
-This recent 'Fall Changma' bring a lot more damage than the normal 'Changma' because the 'Fall Changma' pours down extreme heavy rain intensively in a short term.
-While an increase in rainfall in the absence of the monsoonal circulation shifts is expected, relatively modest shifts or changes in timing can significantly affect East Chinese, Korean and Japanese climates.
+It occurs when a 'Changma front' that has moved up toward China collides with Siberian high pressure and passes over the Korea Peninsula.
+The amount of rainfall and number of rainy days in the 'Fall Changma' period is generally lower than when the front moves north in early summer.
+Rainfall is also very erratic from year to year.
+However, on occasion, torrential downpours and tropical cyclones (typhoons) can occur, damaging crops as they reach maturity.